-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Retirement System as of December 31, 2015 and 2014, and the changes in financial position for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Retirement System as of December 31, 2017 and the changes in financial position for the year then ended in accordance with U.S. generally accepted accounting principles.